zeek/zeek-docs/scripts/base/bif/strings.bif.zeek.rst

    :Type: :zeek:type:`function` (str: :zeek:type:`string`) : :zeek:type:`string`

    Converts a string to Title Case.
-This means that the first letter of each word in the string will be captialized.
+This changes the first character of each sequence of non-space characters in the string to be capitalized.
 See https://docs.python.org/2/library/stdtypes.html#str.title for more info.

    :str: The string to convert.